J-81/JDO_V-V/CHECKS.md

 - D_0011 (Implemented) (ERCC_ONLY)
   - Check that visualization_output_table_ERCCnorm.csv exists
+    - Also checks for expected columns from ERCCnorm_differential_expression.csv table as well additional columns for visualization (Updown columns for each comparison, Sig.1 and Sig.05 for each comparison, Log2_P.value and Log2_Adj.p.value for each comparison).
+Checks that Sig.1 and Sig.05 are booleans.

 - D_0012 (Implemented) (ERCC_ONLY)
   - Check that visualization_PCA_table_ERCCnorm.csv exists

-- D_0006 (TBStaged)
-  - Check the Unnormalized_Counts.csv file and make sure the raw counts reported for each sample match the raw counts in the respective $sample.genes.results file generated from RSEM.
-    - Checked by summing counts for each sample

-- D_0007 (TBStaged)
-  - Check that all possible contrasts are shown in the contrasts.csv file(s).

-- D_0008 (TBStaged)
-  - Check that the differential_expression.csv file(s) contain count data for each sample, averages and standard deviations for all groups, log2fold change for all possible comparisons, and non-negative p- and adjusted p-values for all possible comparisons.

-- D_0009 (TBStaged)
-  - Check that the visualization tables contain all the info found in the differential_expression.csv file(s) and additional columns for visualization (Updown columns for each comparison, Sig.1 and Sig.05 for each comparison, Log2_P.value and Log2_Adj.p.value for each comparison).